 I always find a proactive team, very motivated and full of optimism, generally ready to work hard and to follow the instructions received by the CFW equipment supplier, but struggling to achieve the expected results.

-I am sure that you know how frustrating it is to chase after a goal without much success because you don’t have the right tools to achieve it.
+It is frustrating to chase after a goal without much success because you do not have the right tools to achieve it.

-If your aim is to maximize your return on an investment in the composites market and you want to know how to reach the expected results using Continuous Filament Winding technology, this article is crucial for you, because today, I decided to shed some light on the problems present in the GRP production.
+If your aim is to maximize your return on an investment in the composites market and you want to know how to reach the expected results using Continuous Filament Winding technology, this article is crucial for you.
+Today I decided to shed some light on the problems present in the GRP production.

 Let me start by exploring the following problem in the GRP production